18 Historic Buildings in Sydney (Complete Guide)

 The Goods Line in Sydney

-The Goods Line is a partly elevated urban walkway from Sydney Central Station to Darling Harbour that follows the route of a long-neglected but once bustling railway line.
+The Goods Line is a partly elevated urban walkway that runs from Sydney Central Station to Darling Square, following the route of a historic railway line.

-After the completion of a $15 million transformation project, The Goods Line re-opened to the public in August 2015 as a walkway, linear park, and open space.
+After undergoing a $15 million transformation, the Goods Line reopened to the public in August 2015 as a walkway, linear park, and open space.

 Read more